Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 	- This includes your race and clan.
 While your race should be obvious enough, your clan may be relevant later.
 	- You can skip Height.
 If you care about that, check Step 1b.
 	- If the option has you choose *exactly one* option from several image previews, its setting will be its position in the list, skipping any "none" option.
 Examples are Face, Hairstyles, etc.
+		- If you use a hairstyle that is unlocked in-game using a copy of *Modern Aesthetics*, there is not necessarily an easy way to figure out your setting number.
 		- For options where you can choose multiple, screenshot as normal.
 Examples are Tattoos and Face Paints.
 	- For colour selection options, it is vital that the Previous/Current previews be visible in your screenshots.
 We will need those exact colour values.
 Examples are Skin Color, Eye Color, etc.
 	- For options where you pick from a list (most often Type 1, Type 2, etc), its setting will be "None" for the first option, "A" for the second option, "B" for the third option, and so on.
 Examples are Eye Shape, Nose, Eyebrows, etc.